nus-cs1010/2324-s1/docs/10-assert.md

 // { x == 1 }
 ```

 The line above initialize the variable `x` to be `1`.
-The next line, a comment, uses the curly braces `{` and `}` with a logical expression in between, to indicate that `x` must be equals to `1` after the assignment.
+The next line, a comment, uses the curly braces `{` and `}` with a logical expression in between, to indicate that `x` must be equal to `1`` after the assignment.
 We use the curly braces as a notation in CS1010, following [C. A. R. Hoare](https://en.wikipedia.org/wiki/Tony_Hoare)'s notation, but this is not part of any C standard.

 The assertion above is kind of trivial and not very meaningful.